RustyRoboticsBV/TilesetBuilder/README.md

 - 2-by-1 (long) slopes.
 - 1-by-2 (tall) slopes.
 - Adding support for tile variants.
+- Making the generation process configurable in the import window: currently the process is completely fixed and untransparent, limiting its usefulness.

 ## Known Issues
 When you create a tileset resource, delete it, and then create a different tileset with the same filename, the tileset window will still display the old tileset.
 Reloading the project fixes this.